leanprover-community/blog/posts/tradeoff-of-defining-types-as-subobjects.md

 instance : MetricSpace Circle := Subtype.metricSpace
 ```

-In the Custom Structure design, these instances must be either copied over manually or transferred some kind of isomorphism.
+In the Custom Structure design, these instances must be either copied over manually or transferred using some kind of isomorphism.

 The Subobject design, by definition, lets all generic instances apply.